-31. How should Christian respond in light of the generosity and graciousness of God?
-'Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it" (Heb.
-13.2.)
-In today's context the 'stranger' includes not only the people unknown to us, the poor and the exploited, but also those who are ethnically, culturally and religiously 'others' to us.
-The word 'stranger' in the scriptures does not intend to objectify the 'other' but recognizes that there are people who are indeed 'strangers' to us in their culture, religion, race and other kinds of diversities that are part of the human community.
-Our willingness to accept others in there 'otherness' is the hallmark of true hospitality.
-Through our openness to the 'other' we may encounter God in new ways.
-Hospitality, thus, is both the fulfillment of the commandment to 'love our neighbours as ourselves' and an opportunity to discover God anew.
+36. How should Christians respond in light of the generosity and graciousness of God?
+"Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it" (Heb.
+13:2).
+In today's context the "stranger" includes not only the people unknown to us, the poor and the exploited, but also those who are ethnically, culturally and religiously "others" to us.
+The word "stranger" in the scriptures does not intend to objectify the "other" but recognizes that there are people who are indeed "strangers" to us in their culture, religion, race and other kinds of diversities that are part of the human community.
+Our willingness to accept others in their "otherness" is the hallmark of true hospitality.
+Through our openness to the "other" we may encounter God in new ways.
+Hospitality, thus, is both the fulfillment of the commandment to "love our neighbours as ourselves" and an opportunity to discover God anew.

-- 32. Hospitality also pertains to how we treat each other within the Christian family; sometimes we are as much strangers to each other as we are to those outside our community.
-Because of the changing world context, especially increased mobility and population movements, sometimes we are the 'hosts' to others, and at other times we become the 'guests' receiving the hospitality of others; sometimes we receive 'strangers' and at other times we become the 'strangers' in the midst of others.
-Indeed we may need to move to an understanding of hospitality as 'mutual openness' that transcends the distinctions of 'hosts' and 'guests.' - 33.
-Hospitality is not just an easy or simple way of relating to others.
+37. Hospitality also pertains to how we treat each other within the Christian family; sometimes we are as much strangers to each other as we are to those outside our community.
+Because of the changing world context, especially increased mobility and population movements, sometimes we are the "hosts" to others, and at other times we become the "guests" receiving the hospitality of others; sometimes we receive "strangers" and at other times we become the "strangers" in the midst of others.
+Indeed we may need to move to an understanding of hospitality as "mutual openness" that transcends the distinctions of "hosts" and "guests".

+38. Hospitality is not just an easy or simple way of relating to others.
 It is often not only an opportunity but also a risk.
-In situations of political or religious tension acts of hospitality may require great courage, especially when extended to those in deep disagreement with us or even consider us as their enemy.
-Further, dialogue is very difficult when there are inequalities between parties, distorted power relations, or when there are hidden agendas.
-One may also at times feel obliged to question the deeply held beliefs of the very people to whom one has offered hospitality and to have one's own beliefs be challenged in return.
+In situations of political or religious tension acts of hospitality may require great courage, especially when extended to those who deeply disagree with us or even consider us as their enemy.
+Further, dialogue is very difficult when there are inequalities between parties, distorted power relations or hidden agendas.
+One may also at times feel obliged to question the deeply held beliefs of the very people whom one has offered hospitality to or received hospitality from, and to have one's own beliefs be challenged in return.